manureggia/HPC-autologger/README.md

 # HPC-autologger
-2 basic script for auto logging on ssh tunnel for Unimore's HPC Course
+a basic script for auto logging on ssh tunnel for Unimore's HPC Course

 ## Use